mjarosie/elmish-router-demo/README.md

 type Parser<'a> = Location -> 'a
 ```

 You can think of `Location` as the URL in your browser.
 What's the `'a` type?
-This will be the `Optional` of the type that needs to be defined by the programmer.
+This will be the `Optional` of the type that needs to be defined by the developer and which describes all possible routes that the application can take.
 Say I want to have an application which shows me a text input field when the user visits `/text` subpage, and shows me a counter when `/counter` is visited.

 I'll define the following type: